Listed on this page are our direct Bender

 ...master linen weaver Friederich Linenfelser to a child of male sex...

-name Friderich.
-Wittnesses Anton Hoffmann the young, 32 years old and
+name Friedrich.
+Witnesses Anton Hoffmann the young, 32 years old and

 Jacob Linenfelser 38 years old."

-Other legal papers have Wendel enlisting in a different Union Army unit at the same time.
-On January 9, 1865, Wendell enlisted in the 39th Regt', Missouri Volunteer Infantry.
+Other legal papers have Wendelin enlisting in a different Union Army unit at the same time.
+On January 9, 1865, Wendelin enlisted in the 39th Regt', Missouri Volunteer Infantry.
 This was a six month tour of duty.
 He was discharged a Private on 5-17-1865, at Benton Barracks in St. Louis, Mo.
 Benton Barracks is now known as Fairgrounds Park in St. Louis.
 Benton Barracks was named after Missouri's Senator Benton, who was famous during America's westward expansion and funded the famous Lewis and Clark Exposition.
-Wendell may also have served in the 117th Illinois Volunteer Infantry.
+Wendelin may also have served in the 117th Illinois Volunteer Infantry.
 His time in the 117th is not verified by the member list.
-For his service time in the Union Army, Wendell received $ 8 per month as a pension.
-Wendelin Bender is my Bender / Blaies generation's Great Grand Uncle.
+For his service time in the Union Army, Wendelin received $ 8 per month as a pension.
+Wendelin Bender is my Bender / Fries / Blaies generation's Great Grand Uncle.

 1.1.2.2.5.3.2.3.5.
 Theresia Blaies, nee Bender,